 Even if you’re not doing anything, your mind may be more than making up for it.
-You’re constantly thinking ahead, from what pajamas to set out for the kids to remembering to buy a present for a birthday party.
+You’re constantly thinking ahead, from what pajamas to set out for the kids to remembering to buy a present for a friend.

-Whether mental or physical, our attention is everywhere, preventing you from enjoying motherhood.
+Whether mental or physical, your attention is everywhere, preventing you from enjoying motherhood.

-And if you’re like me, you feel guilty—even lazy—if you’re not constantly doing or thinking or planning.
+And if you’re like me, you feel guilty—even lazy—if you’re not doing or thinking or planning.
 But this comes at a high price.

 First, not being present means you’re missing out on the joy unfurling in front of you.
 It’s hard to enjoy your child when you’re stressed about skipping an important step in the recipe.
-And second, you’re more likely to blame your kids for interrupting what it is you were doing or thinking.
+And second, you’re more likely to blame the kids for interrupting what it is you were doing or thinking.

 What to do?
 Plan your time so you’re not doing so much at the same time.
 This starts by not doing many of the things you’ve been doing, so you have fewer obligations vying for your attention.

 Then, be more aware of how you feel and behave when you’re with your kids.
 Focus on the task in front of you, reassuring yourself that it’s not the end of the world if other things don’t get done just now.

 This doesn’t mean you need to focus on your child 24/7 and nothing else.
-In fact, he can even learn to wait while you finish that recipe, or you can take intentional time for yourself.
+In fact, he can even learn to wait while you finish the recipe, or you can take intentional time for yourself.
 Point is, don’t try to do too many things at once, and instead be present in whatever you choose to do in the moment.